Skip to main content

 }

 Partial upserts are also supported.
 The configuration above is just an example.
-You can just add enableSnapshot, metadataManagerClass, and metadataManagerConfigs to your existing upsert configuration.
+To do so, add enableSnapshot, metadataManagerClass, and metadataManagerConfigs to your existing upsert configuration.

-The steps to enable in an existing table are the same as above.
-However, it requires a server restart to transfer the older metadata to this new backend.
+The steps to enable in an existing table are the same as for a new table.
+However, you must restart the server to transfer the older metadata to the new backend.